 More than 15 years later, we are now at a tipping point with our climate and nature crises, putting at risk the fate of our one home and all our futures.
 We are on course to breach by 2030 the 1.5°C global temperature increase limit set by the Paris Climate Agreement, and nature - the source of our very livelihoods and one of our biggest allies against the climate crisis - is also under severe threat, facing alarming and unprecedented rates of loss globally.

-The next 7 years are therefore crucial to all our futures - we have to stay under the 1.5°C climate threshold to avoid irreversible damage to our planet, and we need to reverse nature loss by 2030, ending the decade with more nature and biodiversity than we started, not less.
-To make this happen, individuals, communities, businesses, and governments must all urgently step up their efforts to protect and restore our one home.
+The next 7 years are therefore crucial to all our futures - we have to stay under the 1.5°C climate threshold to avoid irreversible damage to our planet, and we need to reverse nature loss by 2030, ending the decade with more nature than we started, not less.
+To make this happen, individuals, communities, businesses, and governments must all urgently step up their efforts to protect and restore our one shared home.

-With our presence in over 190 countries and territories, we can use the power of the people to turn a single Earth Hour into thousands and millions of hours of action and awareness, creating a domino effect of impact that continues well beyond the 60 minutes.
 Amidst our increasingly divided and polarized societies, the Biggest Hour for Earth becomes a precious moment of unity, reminding the world that our one shared home needs our help and that we all can - and must - play a part in protecting it.

 Earth Hour invites you to switch off and spend 60 minutes doing something - anything - positive for our planet.

 Just 60 minutes?
 Yes, just one hour.
 It may not seem like much, but the magic happens when you, and those like you in Asia and Africa, North and South America, Oceania and Europe - supporters in over 190 countries and territories - all give an hour for our one home, creating the Biggest Hour for Earth.

 For the future of our planet, and us